Skip to main content

 Caching

-A Varnish-based caching layer is available for deployments with high read traffic.
+A cache Helm chart is available for deployments with high read traffic.
 The cache respects Cache-Control headers and can significantly reduce load on the server for repeated queries.

 Getting started